ziu1986/ctsm-docs/setup.rst

 For running CTSM, you usually need to have access to a High-Performance Computer.

-If you are working in Norway and at UiO, you can use abel and need to be part of an active account:
+If you are working in Norway, you can use either saga, fram, or betzy (depending on demands on parallel computing) and need to be part of an active account:

-- Notur or geofag
+- Notur

 To check which project you can use: